MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 ## Threat Model (Simplified)

 ### Assets
-The primary asset protected by this prototype is the web application itself, specifically its availability and integrity at the HTTP request level.
+The primary asset protected by this system is the web application itself, specifically its availability and integrity at the HTTP request level.
 The project focuses on protecting application endpoints from abnormal or abusive request behavior rather than protecting sensitive data or user credentials.

 ---

 ### Threat Actors
-This prototype considers unsophisticated or automated threat actors, such as:
+This project considers unsophisticated or automated threat actors, such as:
 - Bots generating excessive or repetitive requests
 - Scripts attempting to abuse application endpoints
 - Automated scanners producing unusual request patterns